Tianxiang-C/SCI-Cream/content/authors/xu-yinuo/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants
+  - PhD Students
 ---
-XU Yinuo (许一诺) is a graduate student in applied psychology under Prof. HE Jinbo’s supervision.
+XU Yinuo (许一诺) is an incoming PhD student in applied psychology under Prof. HE Jinbo’s supervision.